Hong Kong Things to Do

 At the top, there are 2 malls (I recommend Peak Galleria which is dog-friendly and has beautiful views from the rooftop), restaurants (try Rajastan Rifles for satisfying British-Indian food or Men Wah Bing Teng for an affordable and tasty char siu rice, pictured below), an observation deck (which you have to pay for but you’re better off going to the aforementioned Peak Galleria rooftop for free), and taxis and public buses so you can get back down.

-For the absolute best views, find the entrance to Lugard Road just off the same building as the observation deck, and walk about 15 minutes to an unobstructed lookout (as pictured at the top of this post) that’s far less crowded than the main Lions’ Pavillion bombarded by tour groups.
+For the absolute best views, find the entrance to Lugard Road just off the same building as the observation deck, and walk about 15 minutes to an unobstructed lookout (as pictured at the top of this post).

 If you really want a challenge and unobstructed views (and you’re lucky enough to get a clear day), then try hiking to High West, the highest point of Victoria Peak.
 It’s an extra 20-30 minute hike up a paved staircase, well worth the effort for those epic 360 views of Hong Kong, with views of the Southside to Victoria Harbour as pictured below and all the way around, including the Outlying Islands.